 Dog friendly hotels/lodging in Healdsburg

 We made a day trip to Kenwood and had no overnight stays but the Kenwood Inn and Spa Sonoma is an excellent place that is not only dog friendly but has a spa package for them as well!
 We had two weekend getaways in Healdsburg where we stayed in the relatively more affordable towns of Guerneville and Geyserville because Healdsburg is extremely expensive to find lodging especially with a dog.
 We went for vacation rentals/Airbnb since it is really very difficult to come across good dog friendly hotels that do not charge an arm and a leg to have your furry companion with you.
-I am no big fan of Airbnb but they have often come to our rescue while traveling with Babu in small town California.
+Airbnb has often come to our rescue while traveling with Babu in small town California.
 For those of you looking for last minute options with great location, this is the Guerneville cottage (beautiful secluded location but a little tough to find) and here is a link to the gorgeous Geyserville home (we were three adults and a dog) which was pricey but way less compared to a hotel with same amenities for two rooms.
 Honestly, it was so very worth the tag for a weekend of comfort and our host was extremely helpful and responsive.
 Here is $40 off if you choose to book through my link.
 Always remember to confirm with the host before you book with regards to their pet policy, as in how many are allowed and if there are any breed and weight specific restrictions.

 I hope you enjoyed reading this article on dog friendly wineries in Sonoma and are already making plans to head out for tasting some of our best wines with your best friend!
 California wine country, especially Sonoma county, is a gorgeous destination to visit and I intend to return soon to discover even more dog friendly wineries, including the famous Mutt Lynch winery in Windsor that I am yet to visit.
 Thank you so much for stopping by to read my adventures with Babu and Cheers to dog powered good times in beautiful California!